-Seneca was an influential and often quoted philosopher to Stoicism.
+Who was Seneca?
+Seneca was an influential and often quoted Stoic philosopher.
 Seneca was born in 4 B.C. in Cordoba, Hispania (modern-day Spain).
 Known as Seneca the Younger and Lucius Annaeus Seneca.
-Senaca, later raised in Rome, was a pivotal teacher and … Read the rest “Who was Seneca?”
+Senaca, later raised in Rome, was a pivotal … Read the rest “Who was Seneca?”

-Kiwi company Sharesies has created an almost zero barrier method of investing for New Zealanders. … Read the rest “Sharesies – everything you need to know”
+Kiwi company Sharesies has created an almost … Read the rest “Sharesies – everything you need to know”

 How to Think Like a Roman Emperor covers the life of Marcus Aurelius in a unique and entertaining way of introducing and exploring a number of key Stoic principles in practice.